jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 <a href="http://localhost:4000" target="_blank" data-proofer-ignore>http://localhost:4000</a> in
 your browser.
 You should see "Hello World!".

-You might be thinking what's the point in this?
+Well, you might be thinking what's the point in this?
 Jekyll just copied an HTML file from one place to another.
 Well patience young grasshopper, there's still much to learn!